 - You can choose where and when to hold the sessions.

-- You can aim the sessions at.
+- You can choose who you aim the sessions at.
 For example, if you want to work with female runners only.

 - You can monetise each session and make a little side hustle for yourself.

-- It’ll ake longer to get the sessions up and running (excuse the pun) as people build trust in what you are offering.
+- It’ll take longer to establish your sessions in the local community as people build trust in what you are offering.

 - You don’t have a support network of other run leaders and run coaches.